SeekyCt/evt-assembler/README.md

 ### --symbol name, -s name
 Sets the symbol name for the array created (ignored for binary format)

+### --map path, -m path
+Path to the symbol map to look up named symbol operands from

 ### --binary, -b
 Makes the output plain binary (or hex if printing to console) instead of a C/C++ array